Good afternoon (or morning or evening depending where you are and when you are reading this).

 2. GAME ON – Games within a Game

-From Jo Sharp
+By Jo Sharp

-Great for team bonding for just one group or if you want to bring a bit of competition into your workout divide into teams.
+This drill is great for team bonding for just one group or if you want to bring a bit of competition into your workout divide into teams.

-Intro: Going to challenge your brains as well as your muscles have to perform various tasks at different points throughout the course.
+Goal: Going to challenge your brains as well as your muscles have to perform various tasks at different points throughout the course.

 Task 1: Password Run

 Preparation: Single letters on pieces of cardboard to form a word.
 Clients have to unscramble the letters to form the password.
 My word: sharp moves (of course)

 Rules: Have 30 seconds to form the password if not solved have to run 50m and back.
 Keep repeating 30 seconds to solve and then run until has been solved.

 Run to next challenge – stairs/hill next task.